DeepFeature: LLM-Empowered Context-aware Feature Generation for Wearable Biosignals: Design

-\textbf{(Source 3) Operator-based Feature Combination.} We notice that the features generated from the first two sources usually rely on a single biosignal modality.
-To address this issue, we incorporate a third source involving mathematical operators (in this work, we use four operators: division ``$/$'', multiplication ``$\times$'', subtraction ``$-$'', and addition ``$+$'') between different features.
-After translating the features from the first two sources into code and executing them on the raw biosignal data (see Sec.~\ref{sec:code_conversion}), the raw data is transformed into feature values in tabular form.
+The details of source 3 are as follows.
+After translating the features from the first two sources into code and executing them on the raw biosignal data (see Section~\ref{sec:code_conversion}), the raw data is transformed into feature values in tabular form.
 Each column represents a feature and each row a data sample. \workname applies the operators to the original features in this table to produce new composite features.
-Specifically, for each data sample, \workname first computes the mutual information between each column and the label as its importance value.
-Then, \workname selects \textit{k} columns with the largest importance values, leading to $C^2_k$ column pairs.
-Last, \workname applies all operators to each column pair and append the composite features to the original features.
+Specifically, \workname first computes the mutual information between each column and the label as its importance value.
+Then, \workname selects \textit{k} columns with the largest importance values and pairs them up, leading to $C^2_k$ column pairs.
+Last, \workname applies all operators to each column pair and appends the composite features to the original features.

 \workname operates iteratively.
 In each iteration, it aggregates newly generated features from all three sources into a candidate feature set.
 Beyond features explicitly referenced in the literature, \workname frequently produces inspired variations that diverge from established references.
 Additionally, by applying mathematical operators to existing features, \workname creates composite features---many of which are novel and have not previously appeared in the literature.

+\workname decouples feature generation from code execution.
+For source 1 and source 2, \workname generates feature descriptions instead of directly generating the executable feature extraction function code.
+This improves the robustness and scalability of the overall system.

-This iterative cycle continues until a predefined maximum number of iterations is reached.
+The iterative cycle continues until a predefined maximum number of iterations is reached.
 Throughout this process, \workname not only expands the feature set but also uncovers valuable new insights that extend beyond current knowledge.